Long-term sick employee back to work: through an (in)formal reintegration process and a return-to-work medical examination?

 As an employer, you are not always required to initiate a reintegration programme for employees on long-term sick leave.
 There are often other ways to facilitate the return to work of long-term absentees.
 Annelies Feytons, corporate lawyer at Mensura, explains.

-Monitoring the progress of long-term absentees is key for a successful return to the work floor.
+The common thread in reintegration is maintaining contact with the long-term sick employee.
 Initially, this can be done by maintaining regular contact with the employee in question, particularly during the first six months of their absence from work.

 By regularly keeping in touch with employees on long-term sick leave, employers can gain insight in the progress of their recovery.
-When an employee lets you know that their condition is improving but that they are not 100% better yet, then you could look into the option of a progressive return to work.
+This contact moment must under no circumstances be a check on the reason for the illness.
+If your employee indicates that their health condition is evolving positively but that they are not yet fully recovered, it is useful to examine whether an adaptation of the work is feasible.

 Different exams by the occupational health physician